nmolinatcv/tcv-notes/README.md

 **What are Deal Types** - _(Artemis, PIPE, VC-Backed)_
 - Artemis, named after the goddes of the hunt, is a term used for hidden gem companies.
-These companies are those that ?????
+These companies are decently scaled, generating revenue (ideally growing), and have little to no previous funding.
 - PIPE (Private Investment In Public Equity) is when an investor buys stock directly from a public company below market price.
 This is how TCV invested in Netflix.
 [Read more](https://www.investopedia.com/terms/p/pipe.asp)
 - VC-Backed is the typical type of deal, where a private company is already raising funds with VC's.